OAKLEY -- Residents here will have to wait before the city can silence barking dogs more easily.

 And when it does, Galstan is recommending that Oakley adopt the county's updated regulations as its own.

-Nearly every city in Contra Costa County already uses the county's animal control ordinances,
+Nearly every city in Contra Costa County already uses the county's animal control ordinances, and Howell's officers currently enforce those rules -- not municipal codes.

 Reach Rowena Coetsee at 925-779-7141.
 Follow her at Twitter.com/rowenacoetsee.